125 die as tear gas triggers crush at Indonesia soccer match | Sports-Games

 - Indonesia

-Panic and a chaotic run for exits after police fired tear gas at an Indonesian soccer match to drive away fans upset with their team's loss left at least 125 dead, most of whom were trampled upon or suffocated, making it one of the deadliest sports events in the world.
-Attention immediately focused on the police use of tear gas, and witnesses described police beat them with sticks and shields before shooting canisters directly into the crowds.
-The president of FIFA called the deaths at the stadium "a dark day for all involved in football and a tragedy beyond comprehension," while President Joko Widodo ordered an investigation of security procedures.
+Police firing tear gas after an Indonesian soccer match in an attempt to stop violence triggered a disastrous crush of fans making a panicked, chaotic run for the exits, leaving at least 125 people dead, most of them trampled upon or suffocated.

+Attention immediately focused on police crowd-control measures at Saturday night's match between host Arema FC of East Java's Malang city and Persebaya Surabaya.
+Witnesses described officers beating them with sticks and shields before shooting tear gas canisters directly into the crowds.
+It was among the deadliest disasters ever at a sporting event.
+President Joko Widodo ordered an investigation of security procedures, and the president of FIFA called the deaths “a dark day for all involved in football and a tragedy beyond comprehension.”
 While FIFA has no control over domestic games, it has advised against the use of tear gas at soccer stadiums.
-Violence broke out after the game ended Saturday evening with host Arema FC of East Java's Malang city losing to Persebaya of Surabaya 3-2.

-The violence spread outside the stadium where at least five police vehicles were toppled and set ablaze.
-Riot police responded by firing tear gas, including toward the stadium's stands, causing panic among the crowd.

-"The stadium turned into a smoke-filled battleground when police fired tear gas," said Rizky, who came with his cousin to watch the game.
+“The stadium turned into a smoke-filled battleground when police fired tear gas,” said Rizky, who goes by one name.
+He came with his cousin to watch the game.

-"I deeply regret this tragedy and I hope this is the last soccer tragedy in this country, don't let another human tragedy like this happen in the future," Widodo said in a televised speech.
-"We must continue to maintain sportsmanship, humanity and a sense of brotherhood of the Indonesian nation."
+“I deeply regret this tragedy and I hope this is the last soccer tragedy in this country, don't let another human tragedy like this happen in the future,” Widodo said in a televised speech.
+“We must continue to maintain sportsmanship, humanity and a sense of brotherhood of the Indonesian nation.”
 He ordered the sports minister, the national police chief and the PSSI chair to conduct a thorough evaluation of the country's soccer and its security procedure.
-Youth and Sports Minister Zainudin Amali expressed regrets that "this tragedy happened when we were preparing for soccer game activities, both national and international level."
+Youth and Sports Minister Zainudin Amali said the incident ''has certainly injured our soccer image.”
 Indonesia is due to host the 2023 FIFA U-20 World Cup from May 20 to June 11, with 24 participating teams.
 As the host, the country automatically qualifies for the cup.

-The restriction was imposed after clashes between supporters of the two rival teams in East Java's Blitar stadium in February 2020 caused 250 million rupiah ($18,000) in damage.
-Brawls were reported outside the stadium during and after the semifinals of the East Java Governor's Cup, which ended with Persebaya beating Arema 4-2.

 Rights groups responded to the tragedy by blaming the use of tear gas in the stadium by police.
-Citing FIFA's stadium safety guidelines against the use of "crowd control gas" by pitch side stewards or police, Amnesty International called on Indonesian authorities to conduct a swift, thorough and independent investigation into the use of tear gas at Kanjuruhan stadium.

-"Those who are found to have committed violations are tried in open court and do not merely receive internal or administrative sanctions," said Usman Hamid, executive director of Amnesty International Indonesia.
+Citing FIFA's stadium safety guidelines against the use of “crowd control gas” by pitch side stewards or police, Amnesty International called on Indonesian authorities to conduct a swift investigation into the use of tear gas and ensure that those who are found to have committed violations are tried in open court and do not merely receive internal or administrative sanctions.

 Despite Indonesia's lack of international accolades in the sport, hooliganism is rife in the soccer-obsessed country where fanaticism often ends in violence, as in the 2018 death of a Persija Jakarta supporter who was killed by a mob of hardcore fans of rival club Persib Bandung in 2018.